Running plateau: Why does it happen and how to overcome it

 Those adaptations, though, take time and energy for your body to complete.
 So if you've noticed you aren't making progress, it might be that you need to take some time away from the sport so your body has a chance to catch up and make the needed changes.

 In the weightlifting world, this is a common practice.
 Over the years, I've noticed a rhythm in my lifting progress.
 After about a month or so on a specific routine, I start to plateau and stop making progress.
 If I try to push through without changing anything, I might even start to slide backward in my lifts, losing strength.
 But if I take a week or so off, do some cross-training, and focus on recovery, I can usually return to my routine and even lift more than when I last attempted.
 Because the same physiological principles are at work in running, the same lessons apply.
-Sometimes, I just need to take a week or two away from running so the marvelous adaptable machine that is the human body can do its work.
+Sometimes, I just need to take a week or two away from running so the marvellous adaptable machine that is the human body can do its work.

 If you've been working hard in your runs and start to notice a lack of progress coupled with aches, pains, and a general lack of motivation, chances are you just need to take some time off to recover.

 If I'm being totally honest, though, the above-mentioned issue is not what I'm dealing with right now.
 I haven't been pushing myself too hard on my runs.
 I love long, easy endurance runs.
-And I hate, despise, loathe speed training.
+And I hate, despise, and loathe speed training.
 So, I've been neglecting that part of my training.
 And that can be a pretty bad thing to do.

 To understand why, let's think back to the idea of adaptation we briefly discussed earlier.
-Your workouts provide a healthy amount of stress, which triggers an adaptation response in your body so when you meet that same challenge in the future, you are faster, stronger, and just generally better prepared for it.
+Your workouts provide a healthy amount of stress, which triggers an adaptation response in your body, so when you meet that same challenge in the future, you are faster, stronger, and just generally better prepared for it.
 If your workouts don't provide enough of a challenge — say by only focusing on easy runs and ignoring anything that really pushes you — the odds are pretty good you'll find yourself at a plateau.
 Like me.

 In my case, the speed workouts I've been conveniently and lazily leaving out of my schedule mean I haven't been doing anything to improve my strength and power as a runner.
 Of course I'm not seeing much progress.
 I've basically been asking my body to work longer without giving it the extra strength to do so.